gvwilson/thirdbit/fiction/santas/index.md

 </span>
 all he got was a cold bum.

-He tried helping with deliveries, which he enjoyed at first.
-After all,
-who *wouldn't* enjoy slithering down sooty chimneys, scaling the icy concrete sides of apartment buildings, or trying to land a sleigh on a yurt without leaving a single dent in its stiff felt roof?
-"Me," said the small voice in Finner's head.
-"Or rather, I do, but it's not enough."

 He tried to talk to his friends about it without actually explaining the problem.
 That didn't go well.
-Finner's parents were the only elf and santa in town.
+Finner's parents were the only santas in town.
 There were others nearby—aunts and uncles and second cousins twice removed and even a few who'd married into the trade